Synthetic media: Concerns and controversies

 public trust in our democracy and other nefarious reasons."

 In 2019, voice cloning technology was used to successfully impersonate a chief executive's voice and demand a fraudulent transfer of €220,000.
 The case raised concerns about the lack of encryption methods over telephones as well as the unconditional trust often given to voice and to media in general.

 Starting in November 2019, multiple social media networks began banning synthetic media used for purposes of manipulation in the lead-up to the 2020 United States presidential election.

+In 2024, Elon Musk shared a parody without clarifying that it’s a satire but raised his voice against AI in politics.
+The shared contains Kamala Harris saying things she never said in real life.
+A few lines from the video transcription include, “I, Kamala Harris, am your Democrat candidate for president because Joe Biden finally exposed his senility at the debate,” The voice then says that Kamala is a “Diversity hire”, and that she has no idea about “the first thing about running the country”.